nicholas512/GS_doc/docs/source/index.rst

 The desired information is specified with individual parameter files (ASCII), which include coordinates of sites, elevation, time period, variable lists, and scaling parameters.
 GLOBSIM then produces the interpolated and downscaled time series for the specified sites.
 These output files are saved in the format of netCDF4 and can be utilized directly, or after conversion to specific ASCII conventions, as part of the input for permafrost-enabled models, such as GEOtop, NEST, Surfex, CLM, etc.

 For each reanalysis, GLOBSIM has three main modules (Figure 1): (1) A set of downloaders to obtain the desired meteorological variables over the specified area.
 The outputs are saved in a given directory as netCDF files while keeping all of the original conventions (spatial and temporal grids, variable names, units) of the respective reanalysis.
 (2) A set of interpolators to derive variables for the specified target locations while retaining all other original conventions from the reanalyses (temporal grid, variable names, units), output in netCDF4 format.
 (3) A set of scaling functions to derive the desired variables individually.
 This step results unified units, variable names, and temporal granularity.
-Variables are disaggregated from large grids (spatial resolutions on the order of 100 km) for application to points locations or small grid cells on the order of 10m.
+Variables are disaggregated from large grids (spatial resolutions on the order of 100 km) for application to point locations or to small grid cells on the order of 10m.

 .. toctree::